Use Our Map to Check for Lead Service Lines on Your Property

 Help us update our records

 If your property is listed as “unknown” you can look at the pipe coming into your property to determine if it is copper, lead, or galvanized iron.
-Our Guide to Identifying Household Plumbing may help you to determine your service line material.
+Use this guide to assist with pipe material identification.

 If you are able to determine your type of service line material, please send a photograph and your identification of the material to firstname.lastname@example.org so we can update our records.
 If you are unsure, note that in the email and we will conduct an evaluation and respond.